 At Specialty Eye Institute, we pride ourselves in detecting the early formation of cataracts and keeping our patients’ eyes in prime health by monitoring with different screenings and exams.

-Specialty Eye Institute is offering Free Cataract Screenings this year.
+Specialty Eye Institute is offering Free Cataract Screenings now through April 2019.
 Call 877-852-8463 for details or fill out the form below.

 Schedule Your Free Cataract Screening at Specialty Eye Institute